Locations:

 There’s also no real way to predict whether or not you’re prone to stretch marks.
 They’re most likely to appear during a rapid gain or loss of weight, like during pregnancy, a growth spurt or bodybuilding.

-“We don’t really understand why some people get stretch marks during pregnancy and others don’t,” Dr. Anthony says, “but we know that younger people are more prone to get them, as well as those who have significant weight gain during pregnancy.”
+“We don’t really understand why some women get stretch marks during pregnancy and others don’t,” Dr. Anthony says, “but we know that younger people are more prone to get them, as well as those who have significant weight gain during pregnancy.”

 But while you may not be able to prevent stretch marks, you won’t necessarily have to look at them forever.